probott2op/Product_pricing_bt_lab/product/prompt.md

 ProductCommunicationDTO.java

+ProductInterestDTO.java - Response DTO with rateId, termInMonths, and all rate fields

+ProductInterestRequestDTO.java - Request DTO with validation annotations

 ProductDetailsDTO.java (The Main DTO)
 This DTO will be a nested structure representing the entire product definition.
-Remove productInterests.

 // File: com/lab/product/dto/ProductDetailsDTO.java
 @Data